Getting server uuid fails on agent with old openssl

 Downgrading curl version allows to get the policy server UUID.

-#13 Updated by Benoît PECCATTE 11 months ago
+#13 Updated by Benoît PECCATTE about 1 year ago

 - Status changed from In progress to Pending technical review